wf4ever/ro-manager/src/roverlay/roverlay.md

 Initial deployment on Andros.

 Subsequent deployment on Wf4Ever sandbox?
 May need to arrange an alternate port number (or migrate checklist service to Django platform).

+### Note about reverse proxy deployment

+The roverlay service returns URIs in headers and response bodies that are needed to access the ROs created.
+Because of this, the service cannot be run behind a reverse proxy gateway.
+For this reason, we have not been able to deploy it in the Wf4Ever sandbox.

+For the service to function behind a reverse proxy, the following would need to be handled by the reverse proxy service:

+1. Proxy redirects to a public address, not the localhost interface (is this true if the rewrites are all performed as needed?)
+2. Location: headers in responses re-written (in principle, Apache's reverse proxy should do this, but in tests we undertook this was not happening)
+3. URIs in text/uri-list response bodies rewritten

+    and possibly, for the future:

+4. (Link: header URIs re-written - not currently needed, but may be for future developments)
+5. (URIs in RDF responses (all syntaxes) re-written - this might not be needed if the roiverlay server always returns relative URIs.
+5. (URIs in HTML responses re-written - see http://apache.webthing.com/mod_proxy_html/)